lisatwyw/carnet/ethics.md

 2. Follow-up on Wylo for operational approval (https://www.vchri.ca/operational-approval) if you didn't get a notice from her within 1-2 weeks of ethics approaval

 3. Post recruitment materials online/ recruiting sites
-  - Print out of flyers at clinic; set up appointment to meet with nurse educators, etc.
+  - Print out of flyers at clinic; set up appointment to meet with nurse educators regarding where you may be allowed to post at ED, etc.
+  - e.g. besides the TRIAGE desks, in wait rooms, near diagnoses
+  - bring treats along with you when you meet the nurses

 4. Checkin with REACHBC
   - First time users will be asked for a demo with the REACHBC staff